- The Racket

 On August 16, the day after Trump’s calamity of a third press conference, the Times presented a front-page story with a nonsensical headline:

-The lead reporter, Jeremy W. Peters, is based in Washington, and has made a career out of finding sympathetic angles about Trump and his supporters, even where they don’t exist.
+The lead reporter, Jeremy W. Peters, was based in Washington, and has made a career out of finding sympathetic angles about Trump and his supporters, even where they don’t exist.
 The August 16 story wasn’t even his first post-Charlottesville attempt at a clean-up on Aisle Trump.
 Hours before the president tried and failed to salvage his initial remarks with a second press conference, Peters tried to do it for him.

 The crucial part comes in the thirteenth paragraph of the August 16 story.
 It quotes Michelle Piercy, whom the Times identifies as “a night shift worker at a Wichita, Kan., retirement home, who drove all night with a conservative group that opposed the planned removal of a statue of the Confederate general Robert E. Lee.”